nolan-h-hamilton/Consenrich/docs/source/examples.rst

        - 0.4.2b0

-Run with the following YAML config file, saved as `atac20Benchmark.yaml`
+Run with the following YAML config file `atac20Benchmark.yaml`.
+Note that globs, e.g., `*.bam`, are allowed, but each BAM file is listed here explicitly for reproducibility.

 .. code-block:: yaml